Vince-0/AI_Coding/README.md

 ### Augment Code Tricks

-I included a [.augment](https://github.com/Vince-0/webrtc-chrome/tree/8f00e5f462bedeb7271dbe8a935ecbc9ce129520/.augment) folder in the project root directory to direct chat behavior.
+For my [Phone - Chrome Extension SIP Client](https://github.com/Vince-0/webrtc-chrome), I included a [.augment](https://github.com/Vince-0/webrtc-chrome/tree/8f00e5f462bedeb7271dbe8a935ecbc9ce129520/.augment) folder in the project root directory to direct chat behavior.

 Even with guidelines I found that I still had to prompt regularly for:

 - Correct checkpoint numbering because it isn't a variable that is available to the chat context and often falls behind increments.
 - Use the task list correctly by updating just the checkpoint numbering and not the statuses or sections.
 - Update the README.
+- Ask questions to elaborate and clarify feature implementation.

 #### Guidelines
 User and workspace [guidelines](https://docs.augmentcode.com/setup-augment/guidelines) are supposed to be implemented in a file in the root directory of the project.